-Panelists will also provide guidance on ways to create sustainable and complete systems that enable locally produce food, home grown clean energy options, ensure access to clean water, process and reuse of waste, and equally important, do this in harmony with the environment in which we all depend.
+Panelists will further provide insights on the emergency response systems in place, ways to create sustainable and complete systems that enable greater locally produce food independence, ways we may lessen energy import dependencies and create greater energy system resilience through island-based clean energy independence, how to ensure access to clean water, process and reuse of waste, and equally important, do all this in harmony with the environment in which we all depend.

 SUSTAINABILITY – like a mythical Utopia, first imagined 500 years ago by Sir Thomas More, sustainable living is something often held as an aspirational goal, but rarely seen.
 Here in Hawai’i, the definition of “sustainability” means many things to many people.

-This November’s forum Sustainability in Hawai’i will focus on Hawai’i island’s supply-chain vulnerabilities of island living, our preparedness as an island state to major disrupting events, such as super storms, and the possibilities of greater food and energy independence from our current mainland supply chain through sustainable practices that play an important role in lessening external dependencies to daily life in Hawai’i.
+This forum explores Sustainability in Hawai’i, with a focus on Hawai’i island’s supply-chain vulnerabilities of island living, our preparedness as an island state to major disrupting events, such as super storms, and the possibilities of greater food and energy independence from our current mainland supply chain through sustainable practices that play an important role in lessening external dependencies to daily life in Hawai’i.

 Sustainable practices in energy, agriculture and daily living will enable greater island independence from imported food stocks and energy – two key elements to island life.
 A primary goal of this forum will be educating our island wide community on real world applications, opportunities, and solutions that serve as building blocks to a self-sustaining lifestyle and economy for Hawai’i island.

-Normally the subjects of sustainability and preparedness might be addressed separately, however, the connection between climate change impacts of weather pattern changes, droughts, super storm events, sea-level rise) and Hawaii’s dependence on a fragile supply-chain is undeniable.
+Normally the subjects of sustainability and preparedness might be addressed separately, however, the linkage between climate change and droughts, super storm events, sea-level rise, and major weather events are all amplified by Hawaii’s dependence on a fragile supply-chain, external to the island chain.

 Presenters representing the local island agricultural community experience will speak on the progress of of Hawaii island’s agricultural community’s transition to sustainable farming practices as pathway to self-sufficiency.